 Leaving in the early hours, cruise through the day to arrive in Paris in the early evening.

 Day 7 Paris

-Arrive in the 'city of light' in the early hours and an included tour this morning shows you the Eiffel Tower and Champs-Élysées among other famous sights.
+An included morning tour shows you the Eiffel Tower and Champs-Élysées among other famous sights.
 Get a glimpse of Parisian daily life on a drive along the Champs-Elysées which is lined with designer boutiques and is the place for fashionistas to stop and be seen.

 You'll have the rest of the day to explore independently – perhaps pay a visit to the Louvre, descend beneath the streets into the spooky catacombs or visit the famous cobbles and cafes of the hilltop Montmartre district.